NHS-NGS/GeL2MDT/Docker/README.md

     docker-compose build

 ...however the first time a Django app is run, the app needs to create the database schema.
-So in order to keep this out of the build process _and_ out of the routine containter startup, the commands for this are located in the `initial_script.sh` script, so from the Docker directory, run (**for a one time creation of the database**):
+So in order to keep this out of the build process (because you may need to build the container in a different location than it is being run) _and_ out of the routine containter startup, the commands for this are located in the `initial_script.sh` script, so from the Docker directory, run (**for a one time creation of the database**):

     docker-compose run web bash initial_script.sh